cornelisse/iCargo-API/docs/body.md

 In all cases, the response contains one ore more facts.

 ## Status response body
-Synchronous status responses provide information if a valid request has been made or not.
-These validation checks can be performed with little processing resources and delay and therefore the response can be immediately.
+Synchronous status responses provide validation information about a request whether it is accepted or rejected.
+Validation checks can be performed with little processing resources and therefore the response can be immediately.
 Originally, additional response information were specified as plain text.
-Using the same data structure also all responses is not only a more consistent design but also provides systematic and structured information for automatic processing of the responses in a uniform way.
+Using the same data structure for all responses is not only a more consistent design but also provides systematic and structured information for automatic processing of the responses in a uniform way.
 This is especially useful in case of automated testing of a software service that has impemented the iCargo REST API.

 An example of a succesful HTTPstatus 202 response body:
 ```javascript